ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 Hello, all fantastic Google Summer of Code 2021 people!

 ## What is Google Summer of Code?
 > [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program focused on bringing more student developers into open source software development.
-Students work with an open source organization on a 10 week programming project during their break from school.
+Students work with an open-source organization on a 10-week programming project during their break from school.

 ## Student Eligibility
 View [Student Eligibility](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation)